 Wu Wei Neng

-Wei Neng has worked extensively in the areas of public policy, research and analysis for the past 15 years.
-He currently holds adjunct appointments with the Centre for Liveable Cities, Ministry of National Development, and the Singapore Civil Service College under the Prime Minister’s Office.
+Wei Neng has worked extensively in the areas of governance and public policy for nearly two decades.
+He currently holds adjunct appointments with the Centre for Liveable Cities at the Singapore Ministry of National Development, and the Singapore Civil Service College under the Prime Minister’s Office.

 Prior to this, he worked in public policy design and implementation in the Singapore Ministry of Trade and Industry and Ministry of Defence, and in training and development work at the Civil Service College.
 He dealt with major strategic and policy initiatives such as the US-Singapore Strategic Framework Agreement; bilateral defence agreements with various countries; energy policy negotiations at the bilateral and ASEAN levels; and bilateral climate change negotiations.
 He was lead national negotiator for climate finance and investment issues at the UN Framework Convention on Climate Change.